BabyKangaroo117/Frugl-APP/README.md

 items along side it.
 For this reason the application is aims to get customers cheap prices fast.
 Saving customers any amount in this situation, is what the application strives to do.

 # Project Status
 The project is currently in the early stages of development.
+It is being developed in Android Studio using Kotlin.
+The product is aimed to run in the Android store, with a possible web application planned for the future.

 # A Better Way to Save